 So, let us take a refresh on the main duties of the quantity surveyor in the construction industry:

 With the above bullet points, it is the main duty to be accurate in the information, reports, and advice that a quantity surveyor provides to their clients.
-In the next blog, we will look at the roles of a quantity surveyor in the various companies they can work for.
+In the next blog, we will look at the roles of quantity surveyors in the various companies they can work for.

-Thank you for taking the time to read our blog on the duties of a quantity surveyor and we hope it has given you an informative insight into those duties throughout the life cycle of a project.
-If you like the blog, please feel free to share it on your favorite social media platform and leave a comment below!
+Thank you for taking the time to read our blog on the duties of a quantity surveyor, and we hope it has given you an informative insight into those duties throughout the life cycle of a project.
+If you like the blog, please feel free to share it on your favourite social media platform and leave a comment below!